Skip to content

 There is no state file to advance.

-The split is deliberate: capture is automatic and deterministic (markers → queue, exactly once, done by the CLI), and integration is the LLM half (/drain — deciding where each learning belongs).
-The only human touch points are:
+The split is deliberate: capture is automatic and deterministic (markers → queue, done by the CLI), and integration is automatic too — the hook signals every turn the queue is non-empty, and the agent drains it in the background (the /drain routing is the LLM half).
+The only remaining human touch point:

-2. The user answers an AskUserQuestion gate only when /drain proposes a structural change (a new agent / skill / rule, or an identity expansion).
-Routine writes to wiki / journal / agent KB happen silently.
+• The user answers an AskUserQuestion gate only when a drain proposes a structural change (a new agent / skill / rule, or an identity expansion).
+Routine writes to wiki / journal / agent KB happen silently in the background.

 What counts as a learning moment